 The illumination elements were inspected for damage and proper functioning of the lights at night.
-The only item noted was that two of the illumination poles had minor cracks in their concrete foundations, which is not believed to pose a safety issue at this time.
+The only item noted was that two of the illumination poles had minor damage to their base, which is not believed to pose a safety issue at this time.